Page last updated on November 18, 2025 at 11:40 am

 Councilmembers

-Sue Sgambelluri (Council Vice President and District II Representative)
+- Isabel Piedmont-Smith (Council Vice President and District I Representative)

-Dave Rollo (Council Parliamentarian and District IV Representative)
+- Courtney Daily (Council Parliamentarian and District V Representative)

 Find your Council Representative

 Six Councilmembers represent individual City districts and three represent the City At-Large.
-To find out which Council district you are in, consult the City Council District Interactive Map or use the myBloomington address search to find all sorts of information about the area in which you live.
+To find out which Council district you are in, consult the City Council District Interactive Map.
+Use the myBloomington address search to find all sorts of information about the area in which you live.
 Downloadable maps are available in the Council District Map Gallery.

 Council Meetings

-Meetings are generally held the first four Wednesdays of the month at 6:30 pm in the Council Chambers (#115) of City Hall, 401 N. Morton Street, unless additional notice is provided.
-Council Meetings (Regular Sessions and Special Sessions) are meetings where official actions are taken (e.g. legislation is passed, legislation is amended, etc.).
-Council Committee Meetings are where legislation is discussed.
+In 2025, meetings will generally be held the first three Wednesdays of the month at 6:30 pm in the Council Chambers (#115) of City Hall, 401 N. Morton Street, unless additional notice is provided.
+Council meetings (Regular Sessions and Special Sessions) are meetings where official actions are taken (e.g. legislation is passed, legislation is amended, etc.).
+Council committee meetings involve discussing legislation or other council matters.

-- 2022 COUNCIL CALENDAR: Please consult the Council's meeting calendar for a list of currently-scheduled Council and Council Committee meetings
+- Council Meeting Calendar: Please consult the Council's meeting calendar for a list of currently-scheduled Council and Council Committee meetings and to find links to join meetings electronically.

-- ANNUAL SCHEDULE & FILING DEADLINES: An annual schedule along with filing deadlines for City Departments to file legislation with the Council can be found for 2022 Please note that legislation is due no later than 12:00 pm on the applicable due date.
+- Annual Schedule & Filing Deadlines: The 2025 Annual Council Meeting Schedule provides notice of meeting information and contains filing deadlines for City Departments to file legislation with the Council.
+Please note that legislation is due no later than 12:00 pm on the applicable due date.

-- PUBLIC COMMENT: The Council values the voices of citizens and welcomes public comment at its meetings.
+- Public Comments: The Council values the voices of citizens and welcomes public comment at its meetings.
 View Rules for Making Public Comment.
-Members of the public who wish to display visuals as part of their public comment, should contact the Council Office by 5:00 pm on the day before the Council meeting.
-Please call (812) 349-3409 or e-mail council@bloomington.in.gov.

 Council Committees